irsbugs/cmrt/Who can Login.md

 * no-reply@cmrailtrail.org.au ?
 * ?
 Keep some old email accounts for backwards compatibility - janice@cmrailtrail.org.au - Can e-mail be re-directed ?

-Old / No-longer-used accounts should be reviewed and have the data backed-up or moved, then deleted.
+Old / No-longer-used accounts should be reviewed and have the data backed-up or moved, then the account is deleted.

 **Ventraip Account Management**

-As well as the CMRT Administrator(s) having a Webmail account, they also have access to overall management of the website:
+As well as the CMRT Administrator(s) having a Webmail account, they also have access to overall management of the website by logging into the accounts:

 * C-Panel: https://cmrailtrail.org.au/cpanel
 * VIP Control: https://vip.ventraip.com.au/login (2FA)